-Upon arriving at the museum, visitors will be greeted with the 15-minute introduction video on Ava's life which just begins to tell her story.
-There are sixteen permanent exhibits that begin with her early childhood through her attending Atlantic Christian College (now Barton College in Wilson)...and each display moves you along through her discovery by MGM, her movie career, her marriages, and life in London and Spain.
-There are two glass cases filled with movie costumes and personal belongings of Ava's and the Tom Banks Gallery holds a collection of portraits painted by Bert Pfeffier, a Dutch artist who donated his vast collection to the museum in 2001.
+Upon arriving at the museum, visitors will be greeted with the 15-minute introductory video on Ava's life which just begins to tell her story.
+There are sixteen permanent exhibits that chronical her early childhood through her attending Atlantic Christian College (now Barton College in Wilson)...and each display moves you along through her discovery by MGM, movie career, marriages, and life in London and Spain.
+There are three glass cases filled with movie costumes, posters, and personal belongings of Ava's.
+The Tom Banks Gallery holds a collection of portraits painted by Bert Pfeffier, a Dutch artist who donated his vast collection to the museum in 2001.
 Pfeffier never met the beauty for whom he painted more than 40 portraits in his lifetime.
 Visitors find the quirky style of these paintings most fascinating.

 Planning tips for visiting the museum.

-If you have a group of 15 or more, the museum will provide a step-on guide service for an additional $2.00 charge per person and take you along the Ava Gardner Heritage Tour.
+If you have a group of 15 or more and your own transportation, the museum will provide a step-on guide service for an additional $2.00 charge per person and take you along the Ava Gardner Heritage Tour.
 Your group will be shown points of interest in Ava's hometown, including Ava's birthplace, the Teacherage where she grew up, the Howell Theater where Ava first went to the movies, and will end with a visit to her grave site at Sunset Memorial Park.

 Wheelchair accessible, public restrooms.
 Free parking along street and rear parking lot.
-Admission: $10 adults; $9 seniors, military, groups of 15 or more, teens; $6 children ages 3-12.
+Admission: $10 adults; $9 seniors, military, groups of 15 or more,and teens; $6 children ages 6-12.
 Merchandise is available for purchase at the museum and online.
 Her grave site is located in nearby Sunset Memorial Park, approximately one mile from the museum, signs inside the cemetery direct visitors the family plot.

 Hours: Monday- Saturday 9am- 5pm, Sunday 2pm- 5pm